-Continuing the tradition of preserving and celebrating great recordings, The Recording Academy has announced the newest additions to its legendary GRAMMY Hall Of Fame.
-With 27 new titles, the list currently totals 960 recordings and is on display at the GRAMMY Museum in downtown Los Angeles.
+Continuing the tradition of preserving and celebrating timeless recordings, The Recording Academy has announced the newest additions to its legendary GRAMMY Hall Of Fame.
+With 27 new titles, the list currently totals 987 and is on display at the GRAMMY Museum in downtown Los Angeles.

-"Spanning the 1930s to the 1980s, this year's GRAMMY Hall Of Fame entries represent a diverse collection of influential and historically significant recordings," said Neil Portnow, President/CEO of The Recording Academy.
-"Memorable and inspiring, these recordings are proudly added to our growing catalog — knowing that they have become a part of our musical, social and cultural history."
+"With recordings dating as early as 1909 through the late '80s, this year's GRAMMY Hall Of Fame entries not only represent a diverse collection of influential and historically significant recordings but also reflect the changing climate of music through the decades," said Neil Portnow, President/CEO of The Recording Academy.
+"These memorable, inspiring and iconic recordings are proudly added to our growing catalog — knowing that they have become a part of our musical, social and cultural history."

 This latest round of inducted recordings continues to highlight diversity and recording excellence, and acknowledges both singles and album recordings of all genres at least 25 years old that exhibit qualitative or historical significance.
 Recordings are reviewed annually by a special member committee comprised of eminent and knowledgeable professionals from all branches of the recording arts, with final approval by The Recording Academy's National Board of Trustees.

-For more information on the GRAMMY Hall Of Fame, visit www.grammyhalloffame40.com.
+For more information on the GRAMMY Hall Of Fame, visit GRAMMY.org.

 These are the most read, shared and discussed articles on GRAMMY.com right now.